xerris/terraform-vpc-bootstrap/README.md

 # terraform-vpc-bootstrap
-This bootstrap  will show us how to create in AWS a VPC, Subnets(Pivates and Public) and NatGateway for a Multi Enviroment(Dev,Stage,Prod) project.
+This bootstrap  will show us how to create in AWS a VPC, Subnets(Private and Public) and NatGateway for a Multi Environment(Dev,Stage,Prod) project.

 ## Blueprint
 ![Blueprint](vpc.png "blueprint")
 ## Pre-requisites
 * [tfenv](https://github.com/tfutils/tfenv) utility
 * Terraform version 0.15.1
 The  `.terraform-version` and `version.tf` files  works with tfenv utility.
-It will install if needed and switch to the Terrraform version specified by `.terraform-version` and `version.tf` will validate that the correct version is in use.
+It will install if needed and switch to the Terraform version specified by `.terraform-version` and `version.tf` will validate that the correct version is in use.
 * version.tf
     ```
     terraform {